waldrain/waldrain.github.io/moniwonig.md

 - maybe best to connect the DGN induction stove to EGN and all the rest of DGN to OGN
 - [kabelquerschnitt-rechner](https://www.kabelquerschnitt-rechner.de) says that 1.5 mm diameter wires are enough for 4000 W each;
   we decided on using 5 x 2.5 mm wires, almost 5 mm2 each; that is sufficient for 3 x 11 kW
+- new electric fuse box for OGN + DGN

 <!--